opentok/opentok-react-native/README.md

-The `OTPublisher` component will initialize a publisher and publish to a specified session upon mounting.
+The `OTPublisher` component will initialize a publisher and publish to the specified session upon mounting.
 To destroy the publisher, unmount the `OTPublisher` component.
+Please keep in mind that the publisher view is not removed unless you specifically unmount the `OTPublisher` component.
+This is why it's recommended that your app listens to the `streamDestroyed` publisher level event so you can unmount the component to remove the view.

 ```html
 <OTSession apiKey="your-api-key" sessionId="your-session-id" token="your-session-token">